DrakirL/DrakirL.github.io/p10/class/wizard.md

 ### Level 1: Magic Mastery?
 Pushing the Limit?
 Border of Reality?
 When you cast a Spell, you can increase your Mana Spend Limit for that casting by 1. <br>
-After you do so, you can't do so again until you've finished a Rest.
+After you do so, you can't do so again until you've regained your Actions?
+(Too often?
+Makes spells too small?
+"Finished a Rest" instead?)

 ### Level 1: Wizard Subclass
 You choose a Wizard Subclass and gain its Level 1 Features. <br>
 School/Tradition Spells?

-### Level 2: Signature Spell
+### Level 2: Signature Spell?
+Deepened Studies?
+Rigorous Research?
-Choose one Rank 1 Arcane Spell you know.
-That spell counts as a Cantrip for you.
+Choose one Arcane Spell you know and mark it as your Signature Spell. <br>
+After you cast your Signature Spell, you can regain some of the MP you spent to cast it, up to half your level? <br>
+OR...
+Learn 2 Arcane Spells of your choice?

 ### Level 2: Artificery
 You gain Training in an occupation of your choice. <br>